Smasher (Marvel Comics): Powers and abilities

-Inspiration

-Several of the members of the Imperial Guard are at least partly based on members of the DC Comics' team Legion of Super-Heroes.
-Dave Cockrum (co-creator of the Guard) also had a long run as artist on the Legion.
-Smasher is based on LSH member Ultra Boy.
+Smasher possesses the innate ability to increase physical strength by absorbing cosmic radiation.
+The flight patches and exospex goggles give Smasher flight, superhuman strength and durability, X-ray vision, and the ability to travel into hyperspace, which can only be used one at a time.

 Other versions

 X-Men: The End

-In the alternate future of X-Men: The End, Smasher is a veteran Guardian who is on duty when the plans of the series' main villain is revealed.
-He attacks with a small group of other Guardians.
-They are all slain, as a result, with Smasher's neck being snapped.
+In the alternate future of X-Men: The End, Smasher is a veteran Guardian who is on duty when Cassandra Nova's plans are revealed.
+He attacks with a small group of other Guardians, all of whom are killed in the resulting battle.

 Star Trek/X-Men

-Smasher also appears in Star Trek/X-Men #1 (December 1996).
-He and several other members of the Imperial Guard assist Deathbird in a mission.
+Smasher and the Imperial Guard assist Deathbird in a mission.